top of page

 Do the following each day:

-Walk, circuits, light strength, mobility — your choice.
+Walk, circuits, light strength, or mobility — your choice.

 Stay in RPE 9–13.